Ultimate Guide for Choosing Your Dress

 After Your Hike or Ceremony

 There might be great photo opportunities on the way back down.
-So depending on the hike, your photographer might suggest staying in your outfits at least when hiking back to the trailhead.
-We’ve done it both ways, but it just depends on your plans for the day.
+So depending on the hike, I might suggest staying in your outfits at least when hiking back to the trailhead.
+I have done it both ways, but it just depends on your plans for the day.

-And if you are still feeling stuck or have a more unique situation, the best thing to do is ask your photographer.
+And if you are still feeling stuck or have a more unique situation, the best thing to do is ask me!

 How to Hike in Your Elopement Dress

 You’ve decided to hike in your dress.
 Awesome!
 But how do you do that with hiking boots, a backpack, oh and the flowers?
-Here are some tips we’ve learned over the years:
+Here are some tips I’ve learned over the years:

 - Bunch up the train and drape it over your arm.

 - “Tuck” it into your yoga pants.
 This works best with lightweight/wrinkle-resistant fabrics).

 - “Scoop up” the outer parts of the skirt and using the innermost layer, hold it all together (think apple picking and placing all the apples in your skirt).

 - If your dress has a slit, even better!
 You can sweep your hands through it, gather it all to one side, and drape it over your arm.